Mealman1551/Automatic-Python-downloader-and-installer/README.md

 echo "Python $LATEST_VERSION has been successfully installed."
 ```

+### No altinstall but a full install?
+Check out the script called 'install_python_full_install.sh' in: Main/install_python_full_install.sh for a full install.

+Download source-code with this script: https://github.com/Mealman1551/Automatic-Python-downloader-and-installer/archive/refs/tags/v1.0.tar.gz

 ## Notes

 - The script uses `curl` to retrieve the latest Python version and download the source tarball.